AnthonyKNorman/smart-life-switch/resources/README.md

-Here is where we stroe the images
+Here is where we store the images